inorganik/countUp.js/README.md

 numAnim.update(someValue);
 ```

-## Custom easing:
+#### Custom easing:

-You can apply your custom easing function, which will receive standard 4 parameters necessary
-to calculate Bezier curve:
+You can optionally apply your custom easing function, which will receive 4 parameters necessary to calculate a Bezier curve:

 - `t` (the current time);
 - `b` (the beginning value);
-- `c` (the change between the beginning and destination value);
+- `c` (the difference between the beginning and destination value);
 - `d` (the total time of the tween).

-So, for instance, you could use bodies of easing functions from jQuery's [easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/).
-Pass in the body of the function and you're good to go :)

-Just don't use any "bouncy" functions, as they tend to cause issues and are controlled not to exceed max value by the library.
+You could use any of Robert Penner's [easing functions](https://github.com/danro/jquery-easing/blob/master/jquery.easing.js).
+Just avoid using "bouncy" functions, because they cause counting in both directions

-If you don't specify a custom easing closure function, the plugin will fall back to the default `easeOutExpo`.
+If you don't specify a custom easing function, CountUp uses the default `easeOutExpo`.

-#### Example:
+Example:

 ```js
 var easeOutCubic = function(t, b, c, d) {